PaulGoldschmidt/Qingping2InfluxDB/README.md

 ## Requirements

 - Python 3.x
-- Access to quingping devices.
+- Access to quingping devices in your account - sadly this means that the Homekit Integration does not work.
 - An InfluxDB server (either local or remote) to store the data.

 ## Testing your quingping setup & get device overview